How to Customize a Tesla & What It Will Cost You in 2023?

 Floor Mats

 I bought the all-weather rubber mats for my Model 3.
-They look better, last longer, and, most importantly, keep my vehicle clean by capturing all the dirt.
-I paid a little over $100 for the complete set.
+They look better, will probably last longer, and keep my vehicle clean by capturing all the dirt.
+I paid a little over $200 for the complete set.

 Led Lighting Kit